Uruguay PEO & Employer of Record Services

 Individuals with a permanent disability who have been residing in Uruguay for at least 15 years and are assessed as needy qualify for social assistance.

 Survivor pension (Social insurance and individual account)

 - was employed at the time of the death

 - was receiving a partial disability, maternity, work injury, sickness, or pension benefit

 - during 12 months after the unemployment benefits ceased

 Survivors include a widow/widower, unmarried orphans aged no more than 21, divorced spouse, and dependent and disabled parents.
-A widow/widower with monthly pays more than the specified limit in the 12 months before the insured died does not qualify for the survivor pension.
+A widow/widower earning a monthly remuneration that is more than the specified limit in the 12 months before the insured died does not qualify for the survivor pension.